raghul-pandi/Restaurant-Reviews/README.md

   4. To find the  the best affordable restaurants around College Park.

 ## Data Sources ##
-The data was gathered from the following sources: Tripadvisor.com
+* The data was gathered from Tripadvisor.com (https://developer-tripadvisor.com/content-api/documentation/location/)
+* All data was not from College Park, so we have manually scrapped from the TripAdvisor website for some businesses/restaurants that are local

 ## Files ##